Kjøbenhavns Boldklub: 50 or more appearances

 All players who have played in 50 or more such matches or played international football during their time at the club are listed below.
 Players are listed according to the date of their first professional contract signed with the club.
 Appearances and goals are for first-team competitive matches only; wartime matches are excluded, but substitute appearances are included.

 Poul Nielsen holds both the appearance and goalscoring records, with 201 appearances and 276 goals between 1907 and 1927.
 Torben Piechnik is the only other player with over 100 appearances, with 175 between 1980 and 1987.

 International players

 In the first official game of the Denmark national football team on 19 October 1908, at the 1908 Summer Olympics, five players represented KB in that team, including team captain Kristian Middelboe.
-Since then, a total 75 players have represented KB in the senior Danish national team.
+Since then, a total 75 players have represented KB in the senior Denmark national team.